-In 2014-15, the Service dealt with enquiries from both Primary Authority Companies and other Nottinghamshire based businesses regarding a wide range of technical issues.
-Issues included nutritional claims, allergen advice, food incident management advice, and labelling advice.
+From April 2015 until January 2016 the Service dealt with enquiries from both Primary Authority Companies and other Nottinghamshire based businesses regarding a wide range of technical issues.
+Issues included allergen advice, labelling advice, due diligence advice and imitation food.

-The Service also dealt with enquiries from feed businesses in areas including labelling requirements, and the importation of feed materials.
+The Service also dealt with enquiries from feed businesses in areas including labelling requirements, and assistance with their feed safety management systems.